-The Court of Appeal has recently decided a case on conflicts of interest, that highlights the strictness and importance of these duties.
+The Court of Appeal has decided a case on conflicts of interest that highlights the strictness and importance of these duties.

-Mr Trowers, a former director of the company, entered into a free, undisclosed and unapproved loan with a customer of the company.
+Mr Towers, a former director of the company, entered into a free, undisclosed and unapproved loan with a customer of the company.

-Even though Mr Trowers argued that he had not breached his duties because:
+Even though Mr Towers argued that he had not breached his duties because:

 However, the Court of Appeal disagreed and found that, even though the company had not suffered as a result of the arrangement, Mr Towers had breached his duties as a director and he should pay the company an amount based on what it would have cost him in the open market.